dunefskychadwick/dunefskychadwick.github.io/fiveyearplan.md

 -----------------------------------------------------

 **Steps to Complete My Five Year Plan**
-1. Complete my internship at WCPL
+1. Complete my internship at WCPL.
 2. Transition into a Librarian 1 role.
 3. Create partnerships with the local community.
 4. Bring local history and LBGTQIA+ issues into the public library that I will be working at.